developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/pb2/index.md

 **Complete this section only after following the [Common Steps For All Platforms](#commonstepsforallplatforms) above**, and only if migrating to Android.

 ####Deploy Legacy APIs
-Running a PocketBrowser 2.x/3.xapp in Enterprise Browser on Android requires that the legacy APIs (contained in the `elements.js` file) be available to any HTML page rendered on the device that needs access to an API.
+Running a PocketBrowser 2.x/3.x app in Enterprise Browser on Android requires that the legacy APIs (contained in the `elements.js` file) be available to any HTML page rendered on the device that needs access to an API.
 For example, if a page exists for controlling the device scanner, that page's HTML must contain a reference to `elements.js`.
 The file should generally be located in the same place as the HTML pages themselves, which can be on the device or a server.
 See the [API Usage Guide](/enterprise-browser/1-4/guide/apioverview/) for more information.

 **To Deploy the** `elements.js` **file**: